Thousands flee homes outside Athens as heat fuels wildfires | Science-Environment

 Earlier, authorities closed the Acropolis and other ancient sites during afternoon hours.
 The site, which is normally open in the summer from 8 am to 8 pm, will have reduced hours through Friday, closing between midday and 5 pm.

-The extreme heat, described by authorities as the worst in Greece since 1987, has strained the national power supply and fueled the wildfires.
+The extreme heat, described by authorities as the worst in Greece since 1987, has strained the national power supply and fuelled the wildfires.

 The national grid operator said the power supply to part of the capital was “endangered” after part of the transmission system, damaged and threatened by the fires, was shut down.

-Five water-dropping planes and five helicopters were involved in the firefighting effort near Athens, including a Beriev Be-200 amphibious aircraft leased from Russia.
+Seven water-dropping planes and nine helicopters were involved in the firefighting effort near Athens, including a Beriev Be-200 amphibious aircraft leased from Russia.
 They ceased operations after dark for safety reasons.

 The blaze damaged electricity pylons, adding further strain on the electricity network already under pressure due to the widespread use of air conditioning.